LeLaboDuGame/SimplePyAI/README.md

+###THIS GIT IS NO UPDATE !
+SEE TH PACKAGE ON PYPI !
+THANKS TOU !

 Is a simple python library to use the concept of deep learning in your project (is verrrrrrryyyyyy simple for shur)

 # SIMPLEPYAI